Babajide Olatunji (B. 1989)

 Biography

-Ọlátúnjí’s paintings have been acquired by the Mott-Warsh Collection in Michigan, the Bank of England Museum UK, the John Randle Museum in Lagos, as well as important private collections in Switzerland, London, Lagos, Istanbul, and New York.
-His work is in the private collection of his highness, King Mohammed VI of Morocco.
+Olatunji’s paintings have been acquired by the Mott-Warsh Collection in Michigan, the Bank of England Museum, the John Randle Centre for Yoruba Culture & History in Lagos, as well as important private collections in Switzerland, London, Lagos, Istanbul, and New York.His work is in the private collection of his highness, King Mohammed VI of Morocco.

-Alongside various solo and group exhibitions, Olatunji has had works presented in important global art fairs including Art Basel Hong Kong, Art Dubai Contemporary, The Armory Show New York, ArtX Lagos and TEFAF Maastricht.
+Alongside various solo and group exhibitions, Olatunji has had works presented in important global art fairs including Art Basel Hong Kong, TEFAF Maastricht, Art Dubai Contemporary, The Armory Show New York, and Art X Lagos.

-In 2017, Olatunji was selected for inclusion in a curated section of the Royal Academy Summer Show in the UK, and in 2020 he completed a six-week residency at the Bridgepoint Arts Centre in Hastings, UK.
+In 2017, Olatunji was selected for inclusion in a curated section at the Royal Academy Summer Show in the UK, and in 2020 he completed a six-week residency at the Bridgepoint Arts Centre in Hastings, UK.